mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Here `0` represents the all-zero vector of length `KDF.Nh`.
 The `index` field in `PSKLabel` corresponds to the index of the PSK in the `psk` array, while the `count` field contains the total number of PSKs.
-In other words, the PSKs are chained together with KDF.Extract invocations (labelled "Extract" for brevity in the diagram), as follows:
+In other words, the PSKs are chained together with KDF.Extract invocations (labeled "Extract" for brevity in the diagram), as follows:

 ~~~ aasvg